developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 The following are the prerequisites required for the server: <br>
 1. **DNS (Domain Name Server) Setup.** ZDVC server runs in a domain, for example _company.com_.
 An entry with the server hostname and corresponding IP address is required in the DNS server for name resolution.
 The DNS server and ZDVC server are required to be on the same network.
 Contact your local IT Administrator to configure the domain to IP address mapping.

-2. **Server Certificate.** An SSL certificate for secure communications.
+2. **Server Certificate.** An SSL certificate is required for secure communications or a self-signed certificate can be used for product demos and trials.
 The certificate must be in .pfx format and set with a password.
-Otherwise, a Self-Signed Certficate can be used for product demos and trials.
 See [Server Certificate](./#servercertificate) for details.

 3. **Open Inbound/Outbound Ports on the Firewall.** The appropriate ports are required to be opened for inbound/outbound network traffic flow through the firewall for communication between the server and devices.
 The UI and Backend Server ports are specified during server install.
 The method to open the ports depends on the firewall software used by the network administrator.